awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 ### Frame Length

 The [frame length](../data-format/message-header.md#frame-length) to use for [framed data](../data-format/message-body.md).
-This value MUST NOT exceed the value 2^32 - 1.
+This value MUST be greater than 0 and MUST NOT exceed the value 2^32 - 1.
+This value MUST default to 4096 bytes.

 ### Plaintext Length Bound